geissdoerfer/shepherd/docs/user/getting_started.rst

 Place a capacitor of desired capacitry on your storage capelets.
 The reference layout offers a choice of three footprints allowing to flexibly choose a suitable capacitor and package.

-If you have questions or need assistance with getting the hardware manufactured, get in touch with the developers.
+If you don't have the necessary resource or need assistance with getting the hardware manufactured, get in touch with the developers.

 To connect the shepherd nodes to each other for control, data collection and time-synchronization, you need to setup an Ethernet network.
 The network should be as flat as possible, i.e. have a minimum number of switches.